microsoft/code-with-engineering-playbook/docs/continuous-delivery/low-code-solutions/low-code-solutions.md

 # Continuous delivery on low code solutions

-Low code, no code applications have taken a spot in solutions like process automation, AI models, Bots and Apps.
-The scenarios enabled by those platforms are constantly growing and they have left an exploration phase to take productive roles, this has been exactly the reason why bringing more professional tools to their development has became necessary.
+Low code, no code platforms have taken a spot in a wide variety of Business Solutions involving process automation, AI models, Bots, Business Applications and Business Intelligence.
+The scenarios enabled by these platforms are constantly evolving and opening a spot for productive roles.
+This has been exactly the reason why bringing more professional tools to their development has became necessary such as controlled and automated delivery.

-In the case of Power Platform products, the integration of a CI/CD process brings indeed more complexity to a solution oriented to [Citizen Developers](https://www.gartner.com/en/information-technology/glossary/citizen-developer) but on the other hand it strengthens the solution into a more scalable piece of software capable of dealing with new features and bug corrections in a faster way.
+In the case of Power Platform products, the adoption of a CI/CD process may increase the development complexity to a solution oriented to [Citizen Developers](https://www.gartner.com/en/information-technology/glossary/citizen-developer) but, on the other hand, it makes the development process more scalable and capable of dealing with new features and bug corrections in a faster way.

 ## Environments in Power Platform Solutions

-Environments are the space where Power Platform Solutions exists.
-The store, manage and share everything related to the solution like data, apps, chatbots, flows and models.
+Environments are spaces where Power Platform Solutions exists.
+They store, manage and share everything related to the solution like data, apps, chatbots, flows and models.
 They also serve as containers to separate apps that might have different roles, security requirements or just target audiences.
-They will be used to create different stages of the solution development process, the expected model of working with environments in a CI/CD process will be as the following image suggests.
+They can be used to create different stages of the solution development process, the expected model of working with environments in a CI/CD process will be as the following image suggests.

 ![image](../images/environments.png)